Taoiseach Micheal Martin tests positive for Covid-19 in Washington DC

 “I know you will all join with me in wishing the Taoiseach a speedy recovery,” he told the audience in Washington.

-It remains unclear how the White House St Patrick’s Day celebrations will now be handled – if someone will take Mr Martin’s place or if the meeting will be carried out virtually instead.
+It remains unclear how the White House St Patrick’s Day celebrations will now be handled.

+Early indications on Thursday suggested the event may take place virtually, but nothing has been confirmed.

 It also casts doubt on whether the Taoiseach can return to Ireland for a national day of remembrance on Sunday to commemorate those who died during the Covid-19 pandemic.